maxbeyer1/ebay-price-scraper/README.md

 # eBay Price Analyzer

 eBay Price Analyzer is a full-stack web application that provides in-depth analytics on the historical performance of eBay listings based on a specified keyword, condition, and category.
-This project showcases my capabilities in full-stack development, web scraping, and asynchronous programming.

 ## Key Highlights